-The University Oral Examination committee consists of at least five members: four examiners and a committee Chair.
+The University Oral Examination committee consists of at least five members: four examiners and an out-of-department committee Chair.
+See the Graduate Academic Policies and Procedures Manual http://gap.stanford.edu/4-7.html for rules in selecting a dissertation defense committee chair and the reasons why the Oral Examination Committee Chair must be from outside the department.
+In most cases, a SLAC faculty member would not be the best choice for Oral Examination Committee Chair because of the close connection to the Physics Department.
+In the interest of objectivity the examinee should strive to find a faculty member from another department to serve as Chair.
 At least two examiners must be members of the Stanford Academic Council (Professor, Associate Professor, or Assistant Professor).
 Examiners who are not on the Academic Council may be appointed if they contribute an area of expertise not readily available from the Stanford faculty.
 Emeritus faculty are eligible to serve as examiners or chair of the committee.
 The Chair must be a member of the Stanford Academic Council and may not have a full or joint appointment in the same department as the candidate or her/his advisor.
 Members of the Dissertation Reading Committee normally serve as examiners as well.